 Using Machine Learning and Knowledge Graphs for fraud detection makes this easier by identifying hidden anomalies in corporate data and making these anomalies highly visible to allow the auditor to see exactly what looks suspicious and how it relates to its context.

 All of the evidence is synthesised and presented together with explanations for what’s normal and what’s not making assessments based on risk far more reliable.

 Engine B’s Fraud Detection Knowledge Graphs also vastly reduce the time it takes to investigate fraud and frees up time for firms to adopt a robust ISA 315 process, clearly document risks and planned responses and focus their controls and substantive testing where it’s most needed.

-The result is that firms are much less likely to be caught out by a fraud or error hidden deep in the detail of millions of complex transactions that look to the human eye like normal business behaviour and auditors can identify instances of fraud that would otherwise not been possible to see in traditional analyses tools.
+The result is that firms are much less likely to be caught out by fraud or error hidden deep in the detail of millions of complex transactions that look to the human eye like normal business behaviour and auditors can identify instances of fraud that would otherwise not been possible to see in traditional analyses tools.

 The future of fraud detection